 - Nori (dried seaweed)

-- Any fillings you want (grilled salmon, tuna flakes with mayonnaise and pickled plum)
+- Any fillings you want (grilled salmon, tuna flakes with mayonnaise and pickled plum are some common ones!)

-- Wrap the onigiri with a slice of nori
+- Wrap with a small piece of nori.

 ▶Take a cooking class to learn how to make onigiri and other meals!